mastix/Ionic-Weather-Application/README.md

 * Displaying a splash screen
 * Using an application icon
 * Concatenates and minifies JS files
+* Uses JShint to lint the JS files
 * Uses SASS to generate css files

 Feel free to download and play with it! ;)